redss/SimpleValueObjects/readme.md

 Sometimes we want values that not only can be determined equal, but also can be placed in a certain order.
 Most commonly used cases would be an `int` or a `DateTime`.
 We can certainly say, that values of such types can be lesser, equal or greater that another values.

-More custom examples would be: temperature, user rating or month.
+More custom examples would be: temperature, user rating or a month.
 Again, they can be put in an order: 5 star rating is greater than just 3 stars, or February comes after January.

-In .NET such concept can be represented by:
-* `IComparable` and `IComparable<T>` implementations and
-* relational operators, i. e. `<`, `<=`, `>` and `>=`.

-Following base classes will give you:
+Using Comparable Value Object base classes will guarantee following things:

-* equivalent comparison and equality comparison,
+* equivalent order comparison and equality comparison,
 * overloaded `<`, `<=`, `==`, `!=`, `>` and `>=` operators,
 * overridden `Object.Equals`,
 * `IEquatable<T>`, `IComparable` and `IComparable<T>` implementations,